akirarika/milkio/docs/en/docs/typescript/index.md

 }

-export default new (class ThemeState extends SyncModels.keyValue< ThemeInterface, // 限制模型中可存入的数据的格式
+export default new (class ThemeState extends SyncModels.keyValue< ThemeInterface, // restrict the data format of the model, namely the form of `themeState.data` LocalStorageDriver // if you pass in the driver, you can get the code hint of the driver's proprietary Api
-  LocalStorageDriver // 若传入驱动的接口，可获得驱动专有函数的代码提示
 > {
   constructor() {
     super({